mp-se/gravitymon/README.md

 # Gravity Monitor for Beer Brewing

 I started this project out of curiosity for how a motion sensor is working and since I like to brew beer this was the result.
 This software can be used with iSpindle hardware and utilizes the same hardware configuration.
-No part of this software has been copied from that project.
+No code has been reused from the iSpindle project.

+### TODO

+* Add support for Plato in device (today it assumes that formula is in SG).
+* Add support for converting between SG/Plato in device.
+* Add support for InfluxDB as endpoint
+* Add support for Blynk as endpoint
+* Add support for https connections (push)
+* Add support for https web server (will require certificates to be created as part of build process)
+* Add option to enter SSID/Password as part of build proccess (since WifiManager does not support secure connections)
+* Add iSpindle 3D print cradle + small PCB (what I use for my builds)

-## Functionallity
+# Functionallity

 I have made a few differnt design decision compared to the standard iSpindle software.